Introduction to Machine Learning: Reversed Markov chain models

-Reversed Markov chain models use a different generative approach in that they first model a forward Markov chain $Z_n, n\geq 0$ which is ergodic with known (and easy to sample from) limit distribution $Q_\infty$, and initial distribution $Q_{\mathrm{true}}$, the true distribution of the data.
+While direct Markov chain modeling may have a limited appeal, reversed Markov chains use a different generative approach in that they first model a forward Markov chain $Z_n, n\geq 0$ which is ergodic with known (and easy to sample from) limit distribution $Q_\infty$, and initial distribution $Q_{\mathrm{true}}$, the true distribution of the data.
 If one fixes a large enough number of steps, say, $\tau$, then it is reasonable to assume that $Z_\tau$ approximately follows the limit distribution, $Q_\infty$.
 One can then (approximately) sample from $Q_{\mathrm{true}}$ by sampling $\tilde Z_0$ according to $Q_\infty$ and then applying $\tau$ steps of the time-reversed Markov chain.

 Reversed chains were discussed in \cref{sec:mcmc.reversible}.
-Assuming that $Q_{\mathrm{true}}$ and $P(z, \cdot)$ have a density with respect to a fixed measure $\mu$ on $\CR_Z$, we found that $\tilde Z_k = Z_{\tau-k}$ is a non-homogeneous Markov chain whose transition probability $\tilde P_k(x, A) = P(\tilde Z_{k+1} \in A\mid \tilde Z_k = x)$ has density
+Assuming that $Q_{\mathrm{true}}$ and $P(z, \, \cdot\, )$ have a density with respect to a fixed measure $\mu$ on $\CR_Z$, we found that $\tilde Z_k = Z_{\tau-k}$ is a non-homogeneous Markov chain whose transition probability $\tilde P_k(x, A) = P(\tilde Z_{k+1} \in A\mid \tilde Z_k = x)$ has density

 with respect to $\mu$, where $q_n$ is the p.d.f. of $Q_n = Q_{\mathrm{true}} P^n$, the distribution of $Z_n$.